nku-zhichengzhang/ZhichengZhang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+#### Bio

 I'm a third year PhD student from [Nankai University](https://www.nankai.edu.cn/), advised by [Prof. Jufeng Yang](https://cv.nankai.edu.cn/) of Computer Vision Lab.
 Before that, I received my bachelor’s degree from [Xidian University](https://www.xidian.edu.cn/) in 2021.

+#### Research

 My research interests include computer vision and deep learning, particularly focusing on **video understanding** and **video-language multimodal learning**.
 The main objective of my research is to enable machines to understand high-level instances as humans, including cognitive emotion and geometric primitive.
 You can find my CV here: [Zhicheng Zhang's Curriculum Vitae](../assets/pdf/NKU_zzc_CV_nounderreview.pdf) and [Webpage](/cv/).
 For our works, we provide interesting [demos](/projects/) for fun.
 Some examples are listed and you can also upload yours.
 Moreover, please feel free to make any suggestions.
 You can contact with me in following ways:

 <p align=center>